Particular/docs.particular.net/nservicebus/recoverability/custom-recoverability-policy.md

 The default Recoverability Policy is implemented in `DefaultRecoverabilityPolicy` and publicly exposed for use cases when the default recoverability behavior needs to be reused as part of a custom recoverability policy.
 The default policy takes into account the settings provided for Immediate Retries, Delayed Retries and the configured error queue.
 The default policy works like the following:

- 1. When an exception of type `MessageDeserializedException` was raised, the `MoveToError` recoverability action is returned with the default error queue.
+ 1. When an unrecoverable exception was raised, by default exceptions of type `MessageDeserializedException`, the `MoveToError` recoverability action is returned with the default error queue.
  1. If the `ImmediateProcessingFailures` is less or equal to the configured `MaxNumberOfRetries` for Immediate Retries, the `ImmediateRetry` recoverability action is returned.
  1. When Immediate Retries are exceeded the Delayed Retries configuration is considered.
 If the `DelayedDeliveriesPerformed` is less or equal than `MaxNumberOfRetries` and the message hasn't reached the maximum time allowed for retries (24 hours), the `DelayedRetry` recoverability action is returned.
 The delay is calculated according to the following formula: